tropaafsara/tropaafsara.github.io/_pages/about.md

 👩🏻‍💻 I'm a Computer Science & Engineering graduate from Ahsanullah University of Science & Technology and an independent AI researcher.

-🔬 My research interests lie in the natural language processing (NLP), large language model evaluation, responsible AI, and Computer Vision.
+🔬 My research interests lie in Natural Language Processing (NLP), Large Language Model (LLM), Responsible AI, Bias & Fairness, and Computer Vision.

 📚 I am currently working on addressing challenges related to bias, hallucination, and the reliability of large language models (LLMs).
+I am especially interested in research that connects strong methodology with social impact in multilingual and underrepresented languages and communities.

 ## News